staxrip/staxrip/docs/tools.rst

 Oyster is an experimental implement of the Blocking Matching concept, designed specifically for compression artifacts removal.

-Filters: Osyter.Basic, Oyster.Deringing, Oyster.Destaircase, Oyster.Deblocking, Oyster.Super
+Filters: Oyster.Basic, Oyster.Deringing, Oyster.Destaircase, Oyster.Deblocking, Oyster.Super

 Used Version: 2017-02-10